 You can also see that “baking with vegan protein powder” is #3.
 This means you should look into dropshipping baking ingredients to take advantage of the growing baking trend.

-Why Is It Important To Identify Trends For My Dropshipping Store?
+Why Is It Important To Identify Trends For My Dropshipping or eCommerce Store?

-- You can choose a niche with potential for strong growth or steady interest.
+- You can choose a niche with the potential for strong growth or steady interest.

 - Good and accurate product research is critical for a profitable online store.